 Through UNE’s Advanced Standing Program, qualified BSW graduates (accredited by the Council on Social Work Education) can get their MSW at UNE in JUST ONE YEAR.
 In order to do so, students must meet the following criteria:

-- Submit Field Evaluations that document the grade and hours completed in the BSW field placement (commensurate to UNE School of Social Work Foundation Year field requirements of 560 hours).
+- Evidence of significant experience in the human services field with M.S.W. supervision.
+Please submit copies of field evaluations and verification of completed field hours as part of your application (commensurate to UNE School of Social Work Foundation Year field requirements of 560 hours).
 If the applicant’s BSW program is not able to supply the original Field Evaluations, a letter must be provided confirming that the student received a passing grade and the number of field hours.

-- Enroll in the required social work bridge course, SSW 526 – Integrating Clinical/ Community Practice Frameworks (3 credits).
-This course is completed during the first 2-weeks of August prior to starting the fall semester.
+- Enroll in the required 2-week social work bridge course, SSW 526 – Integrating Clinical/ Community Practice Frameworks (3 credits).
+This course is completed in August prior to starting the fall semester.
 See 2019 syllabus HERE.